bennypowers/nvim-regexplainer/README.md

 `RegexplainerHide` and `RegexplainerToggle` are also available.

-You can customize the popup window by specifying `options.popup.border`, which is a table of [popup options from nui](https://github.com/MunifTanjim/nui.nvim/tree/main/lua/nui/popup#border) Currently, only `border` is supported, and any options specified override the defaults, they are not merged with the default values.
+You can customize the popup window by specifying `options.popup.border`, which is a table of [popup options from nui](https://github.com/MunifTanjim/nui.nvim/tree/main/lua/nui/popup#border).
+Any options specified for `options.popup` will also override the defaults.

 ```lua
 require'regexplainer'.show {